How Sleep Affects Eczema and Psoriasis — and What to Do About It

 Heat is one of the most common night-time eczema triggers.

-Overheating in bed may:
+Overheating in bed can:

 Increase itching